edaehn/bitsgalore.github.io/_posts/2022-03-29-generating-lossy-access-images-from-lossless-jp2s.md

 |Grok|XML box missing|
 |Kakadu|-|

 The OpenJPEG JP2s fall short on three aspects.
 An XML box with XMP metadata, a resolution box, and an ICC profile are all missing.
 This is not surprising, as OpenJPEG simply doesn't support these features at this stage.
 In the Grok JP2s, only the expected XML box is missing.
 This is because Grok wraps XMP metadata in a so-called "UUID box".
 This behaviour is consistent with the [ISO/IEC base media file format](https://en.wikipedia.org/wiki/ISO/IEC_base_media_file_format), and is supported by e.g. Exiftool and jpylyzer.
 Only the Kakadu JP2s are 100% compliant with the requirements.
-However, since the exact location of XMP metadata doesn't really matter for access, both the Kakadu and the Grok JP2s are satisfactory for our purposes.
+However, since the exact location of XMP metadata doesn't really matter for access, both the Kakadu and the Grok JP2s would be satisfactory for our purposes.

 ## Conclusions